patricksavalle/devops-project-template/content/integration-standard.md

 - [ ] Avoid using a unified intermediate format or canonical data model

-  -> this would be incompatible with DevOps autonomy

-- [ ] Smart endpoints, dumb pipes!
-Decentralize integration.
+- [ ] Avoid central components, decentralize integration to the application side, give teams control

 - [ ] Build your application assuming an untrusted environment (the open internet)